 The driver reportedly lives at the intersection of Mecca Lane, and apparently missed the turn and slammed into the embankment on the east side of the road.
 The force of the impact snapped the front axle and sent the car skidding across the road and into the turnout.

-According to CHP, the driver was arrest on suspicion of DUI.
+The driver of the Honda was arrest on suspicion of DUI.

 Both incidents remain under investigation.